dy/piezo/docs/r&d.md

   * `[0..10:0.5]`
     - ~~conflicts with~~
     + possible, : is free now
+    + similar to type definition, but more meaningful ? can be used as stride in mem reading as uint8? `x = y[2:ui8]`
   * `[0..20 <| @*0.5]`
     - very verbose
   * `[0..10 / 0.01]`